 Our pupils enjoy a broad and balanced curriculum beyond the essential life skills of literacy and numeracy: to facilitate the acquisition of knowledge, to promote the enjoyment of learning and to foster understanding of another language.

-We also provide skills to equip pupils for the rigours of 11+ entry to London Day Schools.
 We want our pupils to enter the constantly developing world as natural enthusiasts and active, confident participants who will be an example to others.

 ISI Inspection Report 2014